opiter09/PVZ-NDS-Manipulator/README.md

 the file you entered inside it.

 WARNING: do not rename the files!
 The name is how the program knows where to insert the file so that it overwrites itself, as it were, and nothing else is messed up.
-Also, currently filze sizes cannot be changed.
-Almost all the files are graphics, so this shouldn't be a problem, but let me know if something comes up.